 Mediocre Mom Tip #1: Start with the WORST case scenario, and work your way up to “just okay.”

-Same thing goes with decorating.
-When the room BEFORE looks like it crawled out of another decade, or had a case of Pepto explode in it, you really only need slap some paint on a wall, throw a small set of legos in there and maybe a bedspread that isn’t pink, and he’s gonna think you are a flipping genius.
+The same thing goes with decorating.
+When the room BEFORE looks like it crawled out of another decade, or had a case of Pepto explode in it, you really only need to slap some paint on a wall, throw a small set of LEGOS in there, and maybe a bedspread that isn’t pink, and he’s gonna think you are a flipping genius.
 SCORE.

 Mediocre Mom Tip #2: When you get an EXPENSIVE, DIFFICULT idea, try to execute it in the CHEAPEST, EASIEST way possible.